sameen-t/cyclistic_casestudy/README.md

 3. The hour of day each group is most likely to ride <br/>
 4. The busiest day of the week for each group <br/>
 5. The average start and end locations for each group <br/>
-The queries generated tables with the relevant data, this data was then visualized using Tableau Public. <br/>
+The queries generated tables with the relevant data, this data was then visualized using Tableau Public.
+The dashboards for these visualizations can be accessed [here](https://public.tableau.com/app/profile/sameen.tariq2330/viz/Cyclistic_Data_Dashboard/Dashboard1) <br/>
 The visualizations below show a quick overview of our data and allow us to glean a few key points.
 Lets start with the number of rider types.<br/>
 ![image](https://github.com/sameen-t/cyclistic_casestudy/assets/157823956/ab6ace68-0fcf-4859-9512-1d569df039ec)
 ![image](https://github.com/sameen-t/cyclistic_casestudy/assets/157823956/f3052874-41a4-43ad-b76e-a758ecd516cd)